ml-archive/blog/source/our-stacks/back-end/index.md

 The separation of software systems into front and back ends simplifies development and separates maintenance.
 A rule of thumb is that the front (or "client") side is any component manipulated by the user.
 The server-side (or "back end") code resides on the server.

 ###Product
-Backend developers in Nodes build APIs with documentation & Backends
+Backend developers in Nodes build APIs with documentation & Admin panels / CMS

 ###Tasks
  - Writing tests, all backend development is TDD, we write a lot of tests!
- - Database architecture
+ - Architecting databases, setting up relations, handling migrations
  - Building custom APIs for mobile applications & web sites
  - Building Backends for admins to manage their app
- - Integrating a bunch of services
+ - Integrating with a bunch of services
- - Integrating with clients internal APIs
+ - Integrating with client's internal APIs

 ###IDE
-PHP Storm is the preferred IDEA
+PHP Storm is the preferred IDE

 ###Other tools
  - Terminal is heavily used during the day